2025–26 Coupe de France

-The 2025–26 Coupe de France is the 109th season of the main football cup competition of France.
-The competition was organised by the French Football Federation (FFF) and is open to all clubs in French football, as well as clubs from the overseas departments and territories (Guadeloupe, French Guiana, Martinique, Mayotte, Tahiti, Réunion, Saint Martin, Saint Pierre and Miquelon, and New Caledonia).
+The 2025–26 Coupe de France was the 109th season of the main football cup competition of France.
+The competition was organised by the French Football Federation (FFF) and was open to all clubs in French football, as well as clubs from the overseas departments and territories (Guadeloupe, French Guiana, Martinique, Mayotte, Tahiti, Réunion, Saint Martin, Saint Pierre and Miquelon, and New Caledonia).

-The defending champions are Paris Saint-Germain, who defeated Stade de Reims 3–0 in the previous year's final for a record-extending sixteenth Coupe de France title.
+Paris Saint-Germain were the two-time defending champions, having defeated Reims 3–0 in the previous year's final for a record-extending sixteenth Coupe de France title; they were eliminated in the round of 32 by rivals Paris FC.

+In the final, Lens defeated Nice 3–1 for their first Coupe de France title.

 Dates

 Dates for the first two qualifying rounds, and any preliminaries required, were set by the individual Regional leagues.
 From round three, the FFF defined the calendar, with rounds up to and including the round of 32 being scheduled for weekends and later rounds up to, but not including, the final, taking place on midweek evenings.